daniel-lahmanchuk/python-crash-course-practice-problems/README.md

 The book that I'm solving the problems from is the second edition and so some of the problems might differ from yours if you have the first edition.
 Also the same thing occurs if the author makes more editions of the book later into the future.

 I'm a beginner programmer in Python and I thought that it would be a nice exercise for me to solve every one of the problems in the book.
 For every problem there's going to be a python file with the problem number and name.
 In each of the problem files I will put the problem prompt in comments and then I will put my solution after that.

+Also all of the problems start at 2-1 because the problems before aren't coding problems but instead things like checking out the Python home page or writing down programming project ideas.